Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 The Annual Pony Swim is another popular event in Chincoteague.
 It takes place on the last Wednesday of July, starting with the Saltwater Cowboys taking the herd to the corral, where you can visit and see ponies.

-To watch the Pony Swim closer, you can take a cruise or kayak into the water.
-Beware – this is mosquito season and they can be brutal!
+To watch the Pony Swim up close, you can take a cruise or kayak into the water.
+Beware!
+This is mosquito season, and they can be brutal!
 Prepare ahead (but July is definitely worth it)!